Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user starts a Sudoku puzzle, a timer is initiated and displayed above the Sudoku board

+### `Scenario`

+- Given: The user is at the menu 'New Game' and has chose their desired options for the game they want to play
+- When: The user clicks on the 'START' button
+- Then: The application displays the game playing screen with a timer in the right upper corner

 ## 6. WORD TRANSLATION HINTS